livvy94/cool-scripts/README.md

 - [raccoon](http://davemalloy.com/raccoon.html)
 - More summaries of github repos

-Figure out how to do cool frame shit. look at how gorgeous [this site](https://neoratz.neocities.org/about.html) is!!!!
+## Figure out how to do cool frame shit.

+Look at how gorgeous [this site](https://neoratz.neocities.org/about.html) is!!!!

 Also [this](https://cabbagesorter.neocities.org/)!!!